ycechungAI/yaclt/README.md

 The changelog entry format and the global changelog file template are both [Handlebars](https://handlebarsjs.com) templates, and you can use the extra helpers from [`handlebars-helpers`](https://github.com/helpers/handlebars-helpers).

 Help for each command can be found by running the command with the `--help` argument.

+## Handlebars Variables

+- `changeType` - the change type for the entry, e.g. `NEW`, `IMPROVED`, `FIXED`, or custom ones you've configured.
+This is required.
+- `message` - the change log entry message.
+This is required.
+- `issueId` - the issue ID.
+This is optional based on your config.